ubilabs/google-maps-react-hooks/examples/places-service/README.md

 # `usePlacesService` Hook Setup Example

-This is an example setup to show a **Google Map with place** using the usePlacesService hook with the Google Maps React Hooks library.
+This is an example setup to show a **Google Map with places** using the usePlacesService hook with the Google Maps React Hooks library.

 ## Instructions